seblucas/www-blog/content/en/tips/aspnet-execution-timeout.md

-/*
+---
-Title: How to prevent execution timeout with Asp.net application
+title: "How to prevent execution timeout with Asp.net application"
-Description:
-Author: Sébastien Lucas
-Date: 2012/03/10
-Robots: noindex,nofollow
-Language: en
-Tags: dotnet
-*/
+date: 2012-03-10
+tags: [dotnet]
+slug: aspnet-execution-timeout
+aliases: [/en/tips/aspnet-execution-timeout]
+---
 # How to prevent execution timeout with Asp.net application

 There is two solutions :